OnlyFans model accused of murdering boyfriend extradited to Florida

-MIAMI (WFLA) — The OnlyFans model accused of murdering her boyfriend is back in Florida, this time behind bars.
+The OnlyFans model accused of murdering her boyfriend is back in Florida, this time behind bars, KTLA sister station WFLA reports.

 Miami-Dade jail records showed that 26-year-old Courtney Clenney, also known as Courtney Tailor, was booked into jail Friday afternoon after being extradited back to Florida from Hawaii.

-Clenney is accused of stabbing her boyfriend, 27-year-old Christian Obumseli, to death in Miami on April 3, according to authorities.
+Clenney is accused of stabbing her boyfriend, 27-year-old Christian Obumseli, in Miami on April 3, according to authorities.

 Obumseli would later die after being taken to a trauma center.